vlaunyc/webpack-and-react-v-000/README.md

 ...
 ```

-We could go one step futher and even in-line the JavaScript directly into our HTML in a `<script>` tag (sending everything at once in `index.html`):
+We could go one step further and even in-line the JavaScript directly into our HTML in a `<script>` tag (sending everything at once in `index.html`):

 ```html
 <!-- index.html -->